 The sphenoethmoidal suture marks the osseous union between the crest of sphenoid bone and the perpendicular and cribiform plates of ethmoid bone.

 The parietotemporal/parietomastoid suture represents the articulation between the parietal and temporal bones posteriorly.
 Anteriorly, they articulate at the squamosal suture.
 The parietotemporal suture is considered the most posterior continuation of squamosal suture and is at times interrupted...

-The sphenopetrosal suture is the cranial suture connecting the greater wing of sphenoid with the petrous part of temporal bone in the middle cranial fossa.
-This fissure forms part of the posterior wall of the foramen lacerum.
+The sphenopetrosal suture is the cranial suture connecting the greater wing of sphenoid with the petrous part of the temporal bone in the middle cranial fossa.
+This fissure is located immediately posterior to the foramen ovale and forms part of the posterior wall of the foramen lacerum.

 The occipitotemporal/occipitomastoid suture is the obliquely oriented articulation of the anterior border of the squamous occipital bone and the mastoid portion of the temporal bone.
 A mastoid foramen is occasionally located near or in it.
 The occipitotemporal suture and the parietotemporal sut...